tony-tripulca/findmyva-tony-test/Readme.md

 Create a simple script that will scrape of fetch race details from [sportsbet.com.au](https://sportsbet.com.au)

-## Development strategy

-sportsbet.com.au is using Python to push data on the frontend on X intervals which makes it more like a webhook/websocket updates.
-Getting the data from API endpoints seems to be unreachable using axios' javascript.

-Hence, we are now scraping the endpoint `/racing-schedule` and using cheerio to format it to DOM.
-We can then filter the race on DOM manipulation.

 ## Setup involved in the VM

 1. Installed nodejs